FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 * `MissingPVC`: This indicates that a process group that doesn't have a PVC assigned.
 * `MissingService`: This indicates that a process group that doesn't have a Service assigned.
 * `PodPending`: This indicates that a process group where the Pod is in a pending state.
-* `NodeTaintReplacing`: This indicates a process group where the Pod has been running on a tainted Node for longer-than configured duration.
+* `NodeTaintReplacing`: This indicates a process group where the Pod has been running on a tainted Node for at least the configured duration.
 If a ProcessGroup has the `NodeTaintReplacing` condition, the replacement cannot be stopped, even after the Node taint was removed.

 Process groups that are set into the crash loop state with the `Buggify` setting won't be replaced by the operator.
 If the `cluster.Spec.Buggify.EmptyMonitorConf` setting is active the operator won't replace any process groups.